nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Matching is not strict, and will find any name with word that contains `KEYWORD` e.g. `subm` keyword will match `Submit form`
 * Tasks matching at least one keyword will be returned (i.e. `OR` search). e.g. `Submit form` will return `Submit homework`, `Edit form`
+* Note: list may change if tasks are added, deleted or edited for the selected member, if it affects the filter.

 Examples:
 * `tfind form` returns `form` and `submit form`